-- Address binding of instructions and data to memory addresses can happen at three different schemes: - Compile time: when the absolute code will be generated by the compiler, containing actual physical addresses - Load time: the compiler must generate relocatable code, which references addresses relative to the start of the program. - Execution time: If a program can be moved around in memory during execution, then binding must be delayed until execution time.
+Address binding of instructions and data to memory addresses can happen at three different schemes:

+- Compile time binding: when the absolute code will be generated by the compiler, containing actual physical addresses (like in MSDOS .com programs). - Load time binding: the compiler must generate relocatable code, which references addresses relative to the start of the program. - Execution time binding: is when binding must be delayed until execution time, so the program can be moved around in memory during execution.
 This is the method which is implemented by most modern OSes.